STRYKER LFIT™ Anatomic CoCr V40™ Femoral Head

 Which Particular LFIT V40 Heads Were Recalled by Stryker?

-Stryker has identified the following LFIT V40 femoral heads manufactured prior to 2011 as included in its August 2016 recall:
+Stryker has identified the following LFIT V40 femoral heads manufactured prior to March 4, 2011 as included in its August 2016 and May 2018 recalls/safety notifications:

 |Implant Item No.||Head Diameter||Offset|